-The proposal for a Carbon Emissions Land Tax has been developed in response to the climate and biodiversity emergencies and the need to reduce carbon emissions in Scotland.
-It highlights the role - and current under-realised potential - of land functioning as a natural carbon store and, with this, the need to incentivise behavioural change amongst Scotland’s landowners.
+Responding to the climate and biodiversity emergencies and the need to reduce carbon emissions in Scotland, our proposal highlights the role - and current under-realised potential - of land functioning as a natural carbon store.

 We believe it is imperative that all large landowners take their share of responsibility for delivering these necessary targets and achieving a just transition to a net zero economy.

 6 million tonnes of CO2e

 could be sequestered every year by restoring damaged peatlands

 could be sequestered every year by expanding native woodlands

 - Scotland is rich in low productivity land that could be used to lock up vast amounts of carbon, whilst contributing to biodiversity and rural community regeneration.